o11yfest/o11yfest.org/_pages/sponsor.markdown

 If you have alternative non-profit charities or causes you would like to suggest, please ask the organizers to review and approve it for inclusion into this list BEFORE donating.
 Donations that occur before engaging the event organizers cannot be retroactively counted towards a sponsorship since the event is encouraging net-new donation revenue.
 Questions?

-All questions can be emailed to [organizers @ o11yfest.org](/contact) and depending on the nature of the question, organizers can be scheduled for a brief face-to-face virtual chat upon request.
+All questions can be emailed to [{{ site.email }}](/contact) and depending on the nature of the question, organizers can be scheduled for a brief face-to-face virtual chat upon request.